Last updated

-Find out how to control ergonomic risk factors associated with your job to work safely and comfortably.
+Learn to control ergonomic risk factors associated with your work.

 Understanding risk factors and practicing basic ergonomic principles are the first defense against possible injury and lost productivity.

-Job activities involving any of the ergonomic risk factors below, either alone or in combination, may contribute to or result in an increased risk of strain and injury:
+Job activities involving any of the ergonomic risk factors below may contribute to or result in an increased risk of strain and injury.

 - Forceful exertions